CoderDojoSaskatoon/twine-snippets/snippets/item_options.md

 ## Description

-Looks for <item_option> elements in your story and creates clikcable .
+Looks for <item_option> elements in your story and creates clikcable links to interact with your story.

 To use this code in your story, copy the "Code" snippet to a new Passage titled "Item Options".
 To use it within a passage, create <item_option> elements like this: